DivyanshS26/Code-Kata/README.md

 3. Main class now asks pointNames.nameFor(p1) instead of touching arrays directly.

 4. Result: Collections got a home; clear responsibility separation if scoring rules change.

+**Step 5** Law of Demeter
+1. Broke down chained calls in getNormalScore() to assign intermediate results to variables with one method call per line.

+2. This makes the code easier to read and debug.

+3. Maintains the existing logic and ensures that all your existing test cases will continue to pass.

+4. Keeps adherence to the Law of Demeter for better design and maintainability.